fproject/workflowii/README.md

 ### Configuration

-For this "*Quick start Guide*" we will be using default configuration settings, but note that *workflowii* is designed to be highly flexible so to adapt to a lot of execution contexts... well at least that was my goal.
+For this "*Quick start Guide*" we will be using default configuration settings, but note that *workflowii* is designed to be highly flexible so to adapt to a lot of execution contexts..

 ### Create A Workflow